ashenfad/calgebra/CONTRIBUTING.md

 ## Documentation

-calgebra makes its documentation available programmatically via the `calgebra.docs` dictionary.
+calgebra makes its documentation available programmatically via the `calgebra.docs` object.
 This enables AI agents and code-aware tools to access the same documentation that humans read.

 ### Updating Documentation